huang-ke/huang-ke/README.md

 - 👋 Hi, I’m @huang-ke
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding/cookong/playing game.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on machine learning
-- 📫 How to reach me ...
+- 📫 How to reach me eastonkeh@outlook.com

 <!---
 huang-ke/huang-ke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.